-The mission of New Orleans Baptist Theological Seminary is to "prepare servants to walk with Christ, proclaim His truth, and fulfill His mission."
+The mission of New Orleans Baptist Theological Seminary and Leavell College is to "prepare servants to walk with Christ, proclaim His truth, and fulfill His mission."
 All units assess their activities in light of the institution's mission.
 Their work is to be conducted in connection with the mission statement of the institution.
-The Administrative Council is responsible for the assessment of the mission statement and making recommendations for changes to Trustee Board for approval.
+The Cabinet is responsible for the assessment of the mission statement and making recommendations for changes to the Trustee Board for approval.